Last Updated: March 20, 2021

 A CMS, or content management system, is software that helps users create and modify digital content.
 The most popular one out there is WordPress, a PHP and MySQL-based system that basically everyone on the planet has heard about.

-On that note, here are 30 statistics showing why WordPress is so popular:
+On that note, here are tons of statistics showing why WordPress is so popular:

 - There are 24.8 million live WordPress sites.